mevers/weatherBOM/README.md

 2 r3dp4vp Canberra Airport-r3dp4vp Canberra Airport     2609   ACT
 ```

 from which we can read off the location ID in column `geohash`.
 For Canberra Airport, this is `r3dp4vp`.

+### 3-hourly forecasts

 We can now use the location ID to get 3-hourly forecasts.
 To make things more interesting, we visualise temperature forecasts and also include labels denoting the predicted wind speed & direction as well as probability of rain.

 ```r
 library(tidyverse)